Welcome to Say Tomato!

 Human metabolism is the complex play of nutrients that power our energy centres, that build and maintain our bodies and manufacture signalling hormones.
 Hormones influence our thinking as well as our body.

-Just look at the image above – this is just a small part of a diagram that shows how nutrients influence processes in every cell in the body.
-The menopause (change of life) dramatically alters hormone production and changes a woman’s metabolism.
-Don’t fight against it.
-I can show you how you can use the fact of metabolic change to re-balance the diet, making it better tailored to your current needs.
-If you need to lose a lot of weight, you will have to reduce your eating, but changing the balance of nutrients, rather than actually cutting down, can have excellent effects on appetite and satiety (feeling full).
+Just look at the image above - this is just a small part of a diagram that shows how nutrients influence processes in every cell in the body.
+The menopause (change of life) dramatically alters hormone production and changes a woman's metabolism.
+Don't fight against it.
+The diets on these pages show you how you can use the fact of metabolic change to re-balance your eating, making it better tailored to your current needs.
+If you need to lose a lot of weight, you will have to reduce your eating, but changing the balance of nutrients, even if you are finding it difficult to cut down, can have an excellent effect on appetite and satiety (feeling full).

 Get professional support

 We all benefit from a bit of support.
 Working with a nutritionist makes a big difference.
 Research shows that people who consult a qualified nutritionist can expect significantly faster weight loss, and maintain that weight loss over time1.
 Losing weight isn't merely a science.
 Feelings come into it as well.
 The best nutritionists will also be able to help you address emotional issues such as comfort eating or binging.
 This website an the diets it contain are free and regularly updated.
 You can contact me whenever you have a query.